AlexField442/The-Return-of-Dr.-Eggman/README.md

-Source code to the upcoming ROM hack, ***Sonic the Hedgehog 2: The Return of Dr. Eggman***;
+Source code to my ROM hack, ***Sonic the Hedgehog 2: The Return of Dr. Eggman***;

-If I haven't released this and whoever reading this that isn't Alex Field, LEAVE MY (and Psi's) CODE ALONE!

-If I have released this, then enjoy.
+IF YOU ARE GOING TO FORK THIS FOR FUTURE USE, PLEASE CREDIT ME, AND EVERYONE ELSE BELOW:
+* E-122-Psi (Wood Zone assets, Hidden Palace Zone coding)
+* Stealth/Esrael (Sand Shower Zone assets)